-Bayern need a new coach after Niko Kovac was sacked last Sunday with former Germany assistant Hansi Flick appointed interim boss for Wednesday's win over Olympiakos and Saturday's home league game against Dortmund.
+Bayern need a new coach after Niko Kovac was sacked last Sunday with former Germany assistant Hansi Flick appointed interim boss for Wednesday's win over Olympiakos and Saturday's 4-0 rout of Borussia Dortmund in the Bundesliga.

-On Thursday, Bayern put out a statement claiming Wenger had called club chairman Karl-Heinz Rummenigge to express interest in replacing Kovac, but said the former Arsenal boss had been turned down.
+On Thursday, Bayern put out a statement claiming Wenger had called club chairperson Karl-Heinz Rummenigge to express interest in replacing Kovac, but said the former Arsenal boss had been turned down.

-However, Wenger, 70, rejected those version of events and criticised Bayern for leaking "rumours from everywhere".
+However, Wenger, 70, rejected that version of events and criticised Bayern for leaking "rumours from everywhere".

 "My name came out of nowhere," said Wenger in an interview with beIN Sports on Friday.

 "On Wednesday, Rummenigge called me, I called back out of courtesy.

 "We talked for four or five minutes, maximum, and he reported that they signed Flick (as interim coach) for the next two games.